Mindera/skeletoid/README.md

 ## Features
 ### Analytics abstraction
-Have multiple implementation of analytics, with a common interface.
-This way you can add/remove/enable/disable analytics seamlessly.
+Have multiple implementation of analytics, with a common interface. **Send an event once, and get it push to every appender.**

+This way you can add/remove/enable/disable appenders seamlessly.
 You can have multiple Analytic appenders, you can event implement your own.
 We provide the the Google Analytics appender as a plugin.

 1. Init: